Frequently Asked Questions by Faculty

 Q. CONFIDENTIALITY: Is the information regarding a student's disability and the need for academic adjustments confidential?

 A. Yes!
 Instructors and teaching assistants must maintain a policy of strict confidentiality about the identity of a student with a disability, the nature of the disability and the disability-related accommodations required.
+Approaching an instructor about accommodations is difficult for most students, please make every effort to maintain student privacy regarding their disability and services.

 Q. ANNOUNCEMENT: How can I encourage students with disabilities to talk with me about their accommodations?